 Perhaps best of all, Apple says making software upgrades with iOS 5 will be relatively painless.
 The frequency of software updates for computers these days can be annoying at best and a nightmare at its worst -- when "fixes" are buggy and conflict with your current set-up.
 For iOS users, up until now it's also meant having to plug your mobile device into a Mac or PC to connect with and sync to iTunes.
 With iOS 5, those updates will take place over the air, wirelessly, greatly reducing the hassle factor.
 Less time fumbling around with wires to keep your iPad current should equal more time to actually be productive on the tablet.

 Is multitasking a panacea for the iPad's thimbleful of imperfections?
 Definitely not.
 But it is one of many features that make the device just a bit higher in functionality to match its well-conceived form.

-For more information about the iPad and other tech-related topics, follow the links on the next page.
+For more information about the iPad and other tech-related topics, follow the links below.

 - What's the difference between the iPad and the iPad2?

 - Apple.com.
 "See new features included in iOS 5."
 (Aug.
 15, 2011) http://www.apple.com/ios/ios5/features.html